soablackwhite/Intro-to-IM/midtermProject/gameFolder/README.md

 3) Open your processing's sketchbook location (to know where that is, open processing -> file -> preferences)
 4) Paste the entire GifAnimation folder that you copied, into your library folder (under the sketchbook location)
 5) You can now open processing normally and play the game.

+Once you start the game, press enter for instructions.